AstroNaut244/blender-colab/README.md

 # blender-colab

+THIS IS A FORK.
+I fixed some mistakes in the original repository.

 <a href="https://colab.research.google.com/github/ynshung/blender-colab/blob/master/blender_render.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 This is a Python script that allows you to render Blender 2.8x scene using Google Colaboratory.